jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 #### Korn Shell

   By the start of the 1980s you had two shells, Bourne Shell and the C Shell.
 Both had strengths and weaknesses as detailed above.
 There is an American expression, "The grass is always greener on the other side of the fence."
 The C shell users wanted features from the Bourne Shell and vis-a-versa.
 Another researcher at Bell Labs, named David Korn, began the process of starting a new shell that was backwards compatible with the Bourne Shell but added the newer features of the C Shell.
 This was called the [Korn Shell](http://kornshell.com/ "ksh") (ksh) and released in 1983.
-The Bourne Shell was standard on all AT&T Unix so any new shell had to guarantee backwards compatability otherwise that shell was never going to receive adoption.
-The improvements the Korn Shell made were apparent and it was soon included as well on on AT&T Unix standard.
+The Bourne Shell was standard on all AT&T Unix so any new shell had to guarantee backwards compatibility otherwise that shell was never going to receive adoption.
+The improvements the Korn Shell made were apparent and it was soon included on AT&T Commercial Unix as the standard shell.
 In 1991/1992 the POSIX standard adopted KSH as the standard shell that any Unix system claiming POSIX compliance was required to have.
 By 2005 the Korn Shell was opensourced under a free license but it was too late.

 #### GNU Bash Shell